PythWare/Aldnoah-Engine/README.md

 Some later Koei Tecmo games perform checks on certain models.
 If you swap in a non-playable character ingame through stuff like cheat engine, the game may crash.

 A simple workaround is to make the replacement model use the same IDX targets as a playable base character.
 In AE, this is done through taildata.
+Later i'll add a "Swap taildata" button but for now this is what you should do

 Loose G1M/G1T files: